Battle of Stavuchany: Battle

-On the morning of August 17 (28), Munnich moved a strong detachment under the command of Gustav Biron (brother of Ernst Johann von Biron, a lover of Empress Anna of Russia) across the river.
+On the morning of August 28 (17), Munnich moved a strong detachment under the command of Gustav Biron (brother of Ernst Johann von Biron, a lover of Empress Anna of Russia) across the river.
 This detachment stood for several hours under Turkish artillery fire, and then retreated back across the river.
 The Turks decided that the offensive of the Russian army was repulsed, and Veli Pasha even sent a corresponding report to Khotyn.
 However, at this time, the Russians built a large number of bridges across the Shulanets River on their right flank (where Karl Biron, another brother of Empress's lover, commanded) and with their entire army rushed there, bypassing the fortified positions of the Turks from the east.
 The Turks launched several attacks trying to stop this advance, but were completely defeated and fled, leaving their fortified camp, which was captured by the Russian army.
 The Russian army captured some 50 cannons and other trophies.

 Aftermath

 According to Russian data, the Ottoman army left more than 1,000 people killed on the battlefield (the number of wounded is unknown).
 In the official report of Münnich, the losses of the Russian army were indicated in only 13 killed and 54 wounded.
 However, these data are completely unreliable.
-So, for the Semenovsky regiment, losses are indicated as 1 wounded person.
-Actually in the fighting on August 16-17, the regiment lost 43 men killed and 102 wounded.
-Other estimates of Russian casualties indicate a total of 1,800-2,000 killed and wounded.
+So, for the Semenovsky Regiment, losses are indicated as 1 wounded person.
+Actually in the fighting on August 27–28 (16–17), the regiment lost 43 men killed and 102 wounded.
+Other estimates of Russian casualties indicate a total of 1,800–2,000 killed and wounded and Ottoman losses are also estimated at between 2,000 and 15,000 killed or wounded.

-As a result of the Battle of Stavuchany, the Ottoman fortress of Khotyn was captured on August 19(30) and the Russians occupied most of the Moldavia in September.
-Despite the victory, Russia had to agree to the terms of the Treaty of Belgrade (September 18(29), 1739) due to Austria's withdrawal from the war, which practically reduced the achievements of the Russian army to zero.
+As a result of the Battle of Stavuchany, the Ottoman fortress of Khotyn was captured by Russians on August 30 (19), Soon after that, Münnich entered Iași on September 14 (3), and occupied most of the Principality of Moldavia.
+Despite those victories, the Russian court decided to accept French mediation, that resulted in the Treaty of Niš (October 3) by which Russia had to return almost all captured territories, including those gained in Moldavia.